DevGero/Qt-RPI_ServoThread/README.md

 # Qt-RPI_ServoThread

 An example program using Qt widgets and Raspberry Pi to control a motor from a Qt interface.
 It can be control with a Dial on the mainwindow or by external buttons.
 Also includes the use of interrupts using a third button to reset the motor position and close the aplication.
-For accesing the gpio and the interrupts is use the wiringPi library.
+For accessing the gpio and the interrupts is use the wiringPi library.
 This projects use for creating a Thread the class provide by Qt

 Qt is a cross platform framework for developing graphical applications, for more information please visit the links below: